theupdateframework/taps/tap4.md

-To demonstrate the reference implementation's handling of multiple repository consensus on entrusted targets, we employ a file named `map.json.` This _map file_ comes into play when a TUF client requests targets and adheres to the three properties of the mapping mechanism.
+To demonstrate the reference implementation's handling of multiple repository consensus on entrusted targets, we employ a file named `map.json.` This _map file_ comes into play when a TUF client requests targets and adheres to the four elements of the mapping mechanism.

-If the map file is to be used to map targets to repositories, it will either be constructed by a user employing the TUF command-line tools, or distributed by an out-of-band bootstrap process.
+If the map file is to be used to assign targets to repositories, it will either be constructed by a user employing the TUF command-line tools, or distributed by an out-of-band bootstrap process.
 This file is not intended to be automatically available or refreshed from a repository.
 In fact, the map file is kept on the